URL path: Index page // Cadmium (Cd)

 • Some forms of Cadmium dissolve in water.

-• Cadmium is strongly bonded to soil particles.
+• Cadmium is firmly bonded to soil particles.

 • Fish, plants, and animals take Cadmium from the environment.